 What Will You Hear?

 I love the sound of water.
-Water, and especially the ocean, is always a molecular fix to my soul.
+Water, and especially the sound of the ocean waves.
+It's the secret remedy that gives me the molecular fix my soul craves!
 Water symbolizes purity, clarity and calmness, and reminds us to cleanse our minds and souls of impurities.

 There are lots of beautiful Japanese water features and soothing waterfalls like this one.